Milalpha/getdata/README.md

 <p>Order the merged dataset by Subject and Activity.</p>
     Dataset <- arrange(rawData,Subject, Activity)
 </br>
-<h4># Extracting only the measurements on the mean and standard deviation for each measurement</h4>
+<h4># Extracting mean and standard deviation for each measurement</h4>
+<p>Finding variables with mean and std (standard deviation) in the name.
+Excluding meanFreq as we need only mean of measurements.</p>
     meanStd <- grep("mean|std", features)
     a <- grep("meanFreq", features)
     b <- setdiff(meanStd, a)
     b <- b + 2
+<p>A new dataset with only mean and std data for each measurement.</p>
     Dataset <- select(Dataset, 1:2, b)
 </br>
 <h4># Using descriptive activity names to name the activities in the data set</h4>